ansible/awx/docs/inventory_plugins.md

 # Transition to Ansible Inventory Plugins
-Inventory updates change from using scripts which are vendored as executable python scripts in the AWX folder `awx/plugins/inventory` (taken originally from Ansible folder `contrib/inventory`) to using dynamically-generated YAML files which conform to the specifications of the `auto` inventory plugin which are then parsed by their respective inventory plugin.
+Inventory updates change from using scripts which are vendored as executable python scripts to using dynamically-generated
+YAML files which conform to the specifications of the `auto` inventory plugin which are then parsed by their respective inventory plugin.